eklem/norch-vue/README.md

 I'm using Apache to deliver the page, but that's just me.
 User your preferred webserver to deliver index.html and norch.js and you're ready to play.

 ### Vue devtools
-Google Chrome is the preferred browser when developing because it has a working devtool for Vue: [Vue.js devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd)
+Google Chrome is the preferred browser when developing because it has a working devtool for Vue: [Vue.js devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd).
+It will among other things, show you what's happening to your data object(s) in your app.

 ## Plans
 * [x] First step is to make it talk to [`norch`](https://github.com/fergiemcdowall/norch) JSON API.
 Together with the [`search-index-indexer`](https://github.com/eklem/search-index-indexer) this will make people able to test their dataset without any coding.